paulpark71/eco395m-Group2-Final-Project/README.md

 **1.2 Word count by each gym (count_each_place.py)**
 - Count the frequency of all words by each gym in the all reviews dataset
-- Output: This result is in the "count_plus_basic.csv" in the store (integrated with basic.csv)
+- Output is "count_plus_basic.csv" in the store directory (integrated with basic.csv)

 **1.3 Word count by each genders (count_each_gender.py)  with *gender-guesser* package**
 - Count the frequency of all words by each gym by gender in the all reviews dataset
-- Output: This result is included in the "all_coun.csv" in the artifacts
+- Output is included in the "all_coun.csv" in the artifacts directory

 * What is the Gender-Guesser package?